zalando/nakadi/docs/_documentation/faq.md

 #### How do I contribute to the project?

 Nakadi accepts contributions from the open-source community.
-Please see the [project issue tracker](https://github.com/zalando/nakadi/issues) for things to work on.
-Before making a contribution, please let us know by posting a comment to the relevant issue.
-And if you would like to propose a new feature, do start a new issue explaining the feature you’d like to contribute.
+Please see [CONTRIBUTE.md](https://github.com/zalando/nakadi/blob/master/CONTRIBUTING.md).